 How to Get a Good Faith Estimate Before a Procedure

 You have a federal right to know your procedure cost before it happens.
-Learn exactly how to request a Good Faith Estimate in 2026 and what to do if the bill is
+Learn exactly how to request a Good Faith Estimate and what to do if the final bill is much higher.

 This guide explains exactly how to request and use a Good Faith Estimate before any scheduled non-emergency procedure.